schmidtseb/japanese-reader/arc42.md

 -   **AI-Powered Analysis:** Leverages the Google Gemini API to break down sentences into morphological segments, providing readings (furigana), pitch accent, parts of speech, and English equivalents.
 -   **Grammar Identification:** The AI identifies and explains grammatical patterns and idiomatic expressions within the text.
 -   **Interactive UI:** Users can click on words and grammar patterns to get detailed information.
 -   **Spaced Repetition System (SRS):** Users can add words and grammar patterns to a review deck.
 The application uses an interactive SRS to schedule items for review, testing users with different quiz types (e.g., translation, reading) to enhance long-term memory retention.
+The "My Texts" list provides an at-a-glance view of which texts have items due for review.
 -   **Reading Mode:** A focused, sentence-by-sentence reading interface to minimize distractions.
 -   **Persistence & Offline Capability:** All user data is stored locally in the browser's IndexedDB.
 The application is a Progressive Web App (PWA), meaning its interface is available offline and can be "installed" on user devices.